dotnet/dotNext/docs/features/cluster/raft.md

 * _Active_ configuration which is used by the leader node for sending heartbeats.
 This type of configuration is always acknowledged by the majority of nodes and, as a result, the same on every node in the cluster
 * _Proposed_ configuration which is created by leader node as a response to configuration change.
 This type of configuration must be replicated and confirmed by the majority of nodes to be transformed into _Active_ configuration.

-Proposed configuration is similar to uncommitted log entries in Raft log.
+The proposed configuration is similar to uncommitted log entries in Raft log.
 Due to simplicity, the proposed configuration can be created using the following operations:
 * Add a new member
 * Remove the existing member